GENERAL POLICIES AND PROCEDURES

 - Advanced group riders are required to have their oil filter, oil drain bolt, and oil fill cap safety wired.
 Safety wiring is a good practice for all groups, but it is only required for Advanced riders.

-- Intermediate and Advanced group riders must use a non-glycol based coolant, water, or water/water wetter.
+- Intermediate and Advanced group riders must use a non-glycol based coolant, water, or water containing water wetter.
 Coolant containing any form of glycol is not acceptable.
 Water, or water with water wetter, is recommended.
 If you are unsure if your coolant meets this requirement check the labeling on the bottle to see if it says glycol anywhere in the description.
 If it does it’s not allowed.
+Regular antifreeze is acceptable in the Novice group but it is highly recommended that you run water.

 - Your helmet must be a good condition, DOT, Snell, ECE, or BSI certified full face helmet.
 Helmets that have crash damage or scratching that goes through the paint will not be allowed.